DSC-CSUF/api-workshop/README.md

 The [WeatherAPI](https://github.com/DSC-CSUF/api-workshop/tree/master/WeatherAPI) file contains the finish product, so you can look back and check to see if you made any mistakes.

 *Please before we start coding, please create a free account at [OpenWeatherApp](https://openweathermap.org/).
 Directions will be located [here](https://github.com/DSC-CSUF/api-workshop/blob/master/directions.md)*
+*Also, have a text editor downloaded on your computer before cloning this repository.
+You can use whichever text editor of your choosing (Atom, Sublime, Notepad++), for this demonstration, I will be using Visual Studio Code.*

 ## To download the code for this workshop, Copy and Paste this command into terminal: